Tufts-COMP15/2014f_HW1/README.md

 5. Outline of algorithm (depending on the assignment)

-The readme file shows the reader, in a quick glance, what the program is about and gives a general idea of how it works.
+The ReadMe file shows the reader, in a quick glance, what the program is about and gives a general idea of how it works.
 For short programs the readme file will be short, for more complicated programs the readme file will be longer.

 Use outline form rather than long discursive paragraphs.
-A readme file is an overview.
+A ReadMe file is an overview.

-There is no correct readme format; within these guidelines, devise your own style.\
+There is no correct readme format; within these guidelines, devise your own style.